-Writing gives students the time to apply what they're learning in Word Study.
+Writing instruction give students the time to apply what they’re learning in Word Study.

 As students compose, we are able to observe their use of the spelling patterns we’ve studied.
 We see our kids segment sounds and demonstrate the strategies they use for figuring out how words are spelled using word families and words they know to figure out what they don’t.
 We also can observe their understanding of word meanings as they put words into context.
 This process is especially valuable with young readers because it can help us determine approximate reading levels, what patterns have been mastered and which need to be taught, and where to focus our attention for future mini lessons.
 Yes writing takes time, but without it, you miss seeing your kids process what you’ve taught them.

-Writing lessons give us a chance to highlight great books.
+Writing instruction give us a chance to highlight great books.

 Writing is naturally differentiated.
 You can give your students a prompt and have each child write to his/her level.
 For those who LOVE to write, you don’t have to worry about challenging them.
 They will not want to stop.
 This may free the teacher up to give intensive assistance to those who need more guidance in sentence elaboration, revisions, or even gathering ideas.

 Writing instruction deepens understanding of texts when writers look at books with an author’s eye.

 If students write in response to their reading, you see deeper understanding versus simple recall of story details.
 I love giving my students a prompt where they must use story evidence to support their thinking.
 You can make a prompt as simple as “Would you recommend this book or not?
 Explain why or why not?”
 You might ask for three reasons to get you beyond, “It is good.”

 Whether you’re writing narrative or expository pieces, you can teach your students the structure through modeling how to format paragraphs.
 With expository writing, students learn that the topic sentence is the main idea, and that the support provided or examples are the story details.
 Students learn how to share a central ideas through their piece.